DragRedSim/ArduinoTaikoController/README.md

 51 2  11 58 | * * * # | 53
 83 5  9  24 | # * * # | 83
 ```

+Note that debug output and the matrix keypad MAY be mutually exclusive, depending on the pin usage of the matrix, and if serial is being transcieved on the hardware port or over USB.
+This is to be confirmed as I experiment with the current setup of the library.

 ## Credits